 |

-Example: A tenant of the State of
+Client Example: A tenant

-California sued the State on grounds of dealing in bad faith when the state
+of the State of California sued the State on grounds of dealing in bad faith

-appointed as Expert Witness to examine the plaintiff claim and supporting
+was appointed as Expert Witness to examine the plaintiff claim and supporting

 documents, to calculate the dollar amount of damages to the plaintiff, and to